robjg/beancmpr/docs/reference/beancmpr/dido/beans/IterableDataComparerType.md

 #### Example 3 <a name="example3"></a>

 Using the `comparersByName` property to configure the comparers used for the comparison.
-The name of the property is given as the key.
-It must exactly match the incoming field name.
-If it doesn't, Beancmpr will silently fall back on the default comparer.
+The [beancmpr:comparers-by-name](../../../org/oddjob/beancmpr/composite/ComparersByNameType.md) type is used to provide the Comparers by Name.
 As above, we see that despite differences in the inputs, Beancmpr treats the two items as equal.
 ```xml